vsoch/vsoch.github.io/_posts/2020/2020-03-12-crc32c-validation-google-storage.md

 Okay, so we've figured out the library to use, and how to add it to the file object class to provide to Google Storage, let's put all the pieces together!
-Here are all the imports that we need:
+Here are the first set of imports that we need:

 ```python
 import os